Can the abuser change? The short answer: Yes.

 You have learned that it is simply easier to do things yourself to shield yourself from the anxiety and disappointment, even while recognizing that the imbalance remains.
 Best of all (for him), the abuser got what he wanted, which is not to have to do what he doesn’t want to do.

 My former husband was habitually late to virtually every commitment and appointment.
 I once asked him why he never made an effort to arrive on time, and he responded quite matter-of-factly, “Because no one is ever going to tell me when I have to be anywhere.”
 From what I have been able to tell, that attitude is pretty indicative of an abuser’s mindset.
 It makes no difference to him whether what he is being asked to do is helpful, cooperative, considerate, beneficial or necessary.
+While he may comply for a time, there may be an air that betrays that he is, in fact, resentful.

 Unfortunately, the abuse victim may have difficulty grasping that the abuser doesn’t want to contribute anything unless he is assured of a direct and immediate benefit as a result.
 Even though an abuse victim has witnessed – perhaps time and time again – the deterioration of what she had optimistically embraced as evidence of change, the abuser’s initial effort is enough to keep her hopeful.